Oils Oils & Fats

 Chicken Fat

-Chicken Important in European Jewish cooking but otherwise little used today.
-Schmaltz (rendered chicken or goose fat) is used as a spread for bread and to cook chopped liver and potato pancakes (see Recipe.
-Goose fat is preferred for its flavor if available.
+Live Chicken Important in European Jewish cooking but otherwise little used today.
+Schmaltz (rendered chicken or goose fat) is used as a spread for bread and to cook chopped liver and potato pancakes.
+Goose fat is preferred for its flavor, if available.
+Photo distributed under license Creative Commons Attribution-ShareAlike 3.0 Unported.

 Coconut Oil

-Coconut oil is highly resistant to rancidity, so it can be stored at room temperature for long periods of time and is a preferred ingredient for many products that will be stored at room temperature.
-Of course, with all that saturated fat it's pretty stiff except in a California heat wave when it'll be quite liquid.
+Coconut oil is 91% saturated fats and only 3% polyunsaturated fats.
+It is highly resistant to rancidity, so can be stored at room temperature for long periods of time, and is a preferred ingredient for many products that will be stored at room temperature.
+Of course, with all that saturated fat it's pretty stiff, with a melting point of 76°F/24.4°C.

-Coconut oil has an extremely low oxidation factor so it's highly durable as a deep fat oil, even more durable thatn beef tallow, but has to be kept below 350°F/175°C making it of limited use for commercial deep fry.
+Coconut oil has an extremely low oxidation factor so it is highly durable as a frying oil, even more durable than beef tallow.
+Virgin oil has to be kept below 350°F/175°C, but RBD (refined) oil can go as high as 450°F/232°C. Details and Cooking.

 Cod Liver Oil

-Fish Oil except cod liver oil is very high in vitamin D and used as a supplement for those short of that vitamin.
+Whole Cod Fish See Fish Oil except cod liver oil is very high in vitamin D and used as a supplement for those short of that vitamin.
+Photo © b0008.jpg

 Cottonseed Oil

-Cotton Rarely found on store shelves, cottonseed oil is used in massive quantity by the food industry, particularly for salad dressing and for hydrogenated or partially hydrogenated oil products such as vegetable shortening, margarine and hydrogenated fry oils used by the fast food and snack food industries.
+Cotton Boll Rarely found on store shelves, cottonseed oil is used in massive quantity by the food industry, particularly for salad dressing and for hydrogenated or partially hydrogenated oil products such as vegetable shortening, margarine and hydrogenated fry oils used by the fast food and snack food industries.
 New "zero trans fats" products generally depend on fully hydrogenated cottonseed oil for their room temperature solidity and resistance to heat and rancidity.
+Photo by USDA = public domain.

 Duck Fat